alexseong/dsy_python_programming/README.md

 2. If you try to push and get "Repository does not exist" this probably means that you cloned from the Institute repo rather than your fork.
 Make sure you did step 1 and created a fork.
 Then run this command to push: `git push https://github.com/<your username>/dsy_python_programming master`

+### How to sync your Git Fork to the Original Repo[https://digitaldrummerj.me/git-syncing-fork-with-original-repo/]

 ### Getting help

 Feel free to contact us directly if you have any questions!